-The best marketers are constantly evolving your thinking, your process, and whom you serve.
+The best marketers are constantly evolving their thinking, their process, and whom they serve.

 One of the most useful documents I create with my coaching clients is a word bank.
 This is a collection of the words and phrases your clients used to describe what you do, the problem you solve, and the questions they have.

 If it is set in stone, then you are doing it wrong.
 Most people figure they create an empathy map, or persona, or avatar, and you’re done.